A look inside Battersea Power Station before the developers move in

-Battersea Power Station has come to symbolise many things over the decades – industry, dereliction… Pink Floyd.
+Battersea Power Station has come to symbolise many things over the decades – industry, dereliction, Pink Floyd.
 Since it was decommissioned in 1983, Londoners have witnessed the iconic 1930s landmark lie ruined and neglected over the past 29 years – with the decline of the building sped up following the removal of the roof in the late ’80s (thanks Margaret Thatcher, for approving THAT decision!).
-It’s no surprise the building has been on English Heritage’s At Risk register for a while.
+It’s no surprise the Power Station has been on English Heritage’s At Risk register for a while.

 Of course, the main obstacle of turning this huge space into something usable has been the cost.
 The Power Station has been owned by various companies over the years and at one point in the ’80s was going to be transformed into a theme park, a prospect which excited me greatly as a child at the time, but in hindsight I’m grateful it didn’t happen.
 So following the purchase of the estate earlier this year and a £400million plan to transform the building and surrounding area into housing, offices and commercial areas, I’m keeping my fingers crossed this plan actually reaches fruition.
 Preparatory work has already begun on what is the largest brick building in Europe, with the builders moving in next year to start the 800 residential units, with phase one of the project estimated for completion in 2016.

 Although Battersea is one of our favourite landmarks now, when it was being built from 1929 onwards, many complained it would be an eyesore.
 Londoners moaned it would spew out pollution into the nearby areas and there were even fears it could damage the paintings at the Tate Britain gallery a short distance down the river.
-In an attempt to appease concerns, acclaimed architect Sir Giles Gilbert Scott (famous for designing the red telephone box, Tate Modern building and Liverpool Cathedral) was hired to design the Power Station.
+In an attempt to appease concerns, acclaimed architect Sir Giles Gilbert Scott (1880-1960) was hired to design the Power Station.
+Scott, grandson of St Pancras architect Sir George Gilbert Scott (1811-1878), was famous for designing the red telephone box, the Tate Modern building and Liverpool Cathedral.
 Construction of the A station started in 1929 and opened in 1933, with the creation of B station beginning shortly after the end of World War II and gradually coming into operation between 1953 and 1955.
 Once B station was up and running, Battersea had a generating capacity of 509 megawatts and was the third largest generating site in the UK and was the most thermally efficient power station in the world when it opened.
-Although Italian marble and Art Deco features were used in A’s turbine hall, Britain was too poor after WWII to afford the same interiors for B.
+Although Italian marble and Art Deco features were used in A’s turbine hall, Britain was too poor after World War II to afford the same lavish interiors for B.

 A few years ago, when Battersea was still owned by previous owners, Irish developers Real Estate Holdings, I was lucky enough to get the chance to visit the Power Station up close and see the plans.
 It was amazing seeing inside a building I knew so well from the outside – the Art Deco tile work, the ghostly wall markings of wrought-iron stairwells long since destroyed and the decorative wall in the old staff canteen.
 So here’s some of my photos of the striking station before it is transformed into a modern living and working space over the next few years.